ecEthanCar/silver-deer/design/design-journey.md

 add .accessible-hidden to #tab-about, #tab-content, #tab-instructors, #tab-outcome.
 ```

-> In thel last milestone, I also added the hover interacity for the course expectation.
-The reason is becuase that there are many expectations, and users will need to scroll for multiple times to see them all.
-I hope you show them all interacitity keywords at first before going to the detailed explanatin of them.
+> In the last milestone, I also added the hover interactivity for the course expectation.
+The reason is because that there are many expectations, and users will need to scroll for multiple times to see them all.
+I hope you show them all interactivity keywords at first before going to the detailed explanatin of them.
 Also, since some of them are self-explanatory, there is no need to show the explanations in the first place.
 If it turns out to not work during the user testing, then I will go back to the design the original website.

 ## Client Feedback & Minutes (Milestone 2)
 > You should meet with your client again to obtain feedback on your design.